This page covers dehydrating butternut squash using fresh squash, but

 Once soup has cooled, run it through a blender until smooth.

 Spread blended butternut soup thinly on dehydrator trays covered with non-stick sheets.
 This recipe yields between five and six cups of wet soup, depending on the size of the squash used.
-One-and-a-quarter cups is a good quantity to spread on a tray if using an Excalibur dehydrator.
+A good quantity to spread on a tray if using an Excalibur dehydrator or Cosori dehydrator is 1¼ to 1½ cups.

 Photo above: (l) Butternut squash soup spread thinly on Excalibur dehydrator tray. (r) Dried soup flipped over directly on mesh sheet.